soumiknafiulferdous/Online-Medicine-Shop/README.md

 ## Features

-1. Admin will provide all information of the medicine and the details of the medicine like the company name, the type of the medicine etc. to the website.
+1. Admin will provide the details of the medicine like the company name, the type of the medicine etc. to the website.

-2. Admin will have the information of medicine stock, stored location, date of storage, vendor details etc. Only admin can see these information.
+2. Admin have the information of stock, stored location, date of storage, vendor details etc. Only admin can access these information.

 3. Admin can give the offer of the medicine in this online medicine shop.